tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/advanced-ui-packages.md

 ## Overview

 In this advanced article of the series R Shiny, We will explore the integration and application of `Bootstrap`, `bslib`, and `thematic` in R Shiny applications.
-Whether you're new to Shiny or looking to enhance your existing apps, this guide will equip you with the knowledge and tools to create your own customized Shiny application.
+Whether you're new to Shiny or looking to enhance your existing apps, this article will equip you with the knowledge and tools to create your own customized Shiny application.

-We'll begin with an introduction, explaining concepts like Bootstrap and Bootswatch.
-Then, we will start diving into the bslib and thematic packages, exploring their theming options and how they can be used to customize UI elements in Shiny.
-I will guide you to the basic and advanced theming capabilities of these packages.
+We will start with an introduction, explaining concepts like `Bootstrap` and `Bootswatch`.
+Then, we will start diving into the `bslib` and `thematic` packages, exploring their theming options and how they can be used to customize UI elements in Shiny.
+We will guide you to the basic and advanced theming capabilities of these packages.

-By the end of this article, you will have the ability to enhance the visual design of your Shiny apps using the theming options provided by bslib and thematic.
-Throughout the article, I will give code snippets as hands-on examples.
+By the end of this article, you will have the ability to enhance the visual design of your Shiny apps using the theming options provided by `bslib` and `thematic`.
+Throughout the article, we will give code snippets as hands-on examples.
 These practical demonstrations will show you how to apply bslib and thematic themes to various UI elements, bringing your Shiny apps to life.

 ### Introducing Concepts
 [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) is the most popular HTML, CSS, and JavaScript framework for developing responsive websites.
 It offers pre-designed elements and a responsive grid system, simplifying the creation of professional websites.
 In R Shiny it enhances the user interface design with responsive layouts and interactive elements.

 With `Bootstrap` integrated into R Shiny, you can create web applications with only R code, without needing extensive knowledge of traditional web technologies like HTML or CSS.
-Shiny leverages Bootstrap for its user interface components, This integration is the basis for the appearance and interactivity of Shiny applications.
+Shiny leverages `Bootstrap` for its user interface components, This integration is the basis for the appearance and interactivity of Shiny applications.

 Customization of your Shiny app is important, and this is where [Bootswatch](https://bootswatch.com) steps in.
 It offers themed Bootstrap stylesheets for quick customization.
 These themes are showcased in resources like the `Shiny Theme Gallery`.
 The `bslib` package further extends customization capabilities in Shiny, supporting the more modern `Bootstrap 4` instead of `shinythemes Bootstrap 3` integration. `bslib` smoothly integrates with Shiny, enabling a broader range of design options, and making it easier to tailor the appearance of your Shiny app.

-Complementing this bslib package with the thematic package in R aligns your plotting style with the active Bootstrap theme from bslib.
-Thematic ensures consistency across all visual elements of a Shiny application, including data visualizations, maintaining a uniform look and feel.
+Complementing this `bslib` package with the `thematic` package in R aligns your plotting style with the active `Bootstrap` theme from `bslib`. `Thematic` ensures consistency across all visual elements of a Shiny application, including data visualizations, maintaining a uniform look and feel.

-Together, Bootstrap, Bootswatch, bslib, and thematic offer a comprehensive toolkit for R Shiny developers, streamlining the process of creating a visually cohesive, coherent and attractive shiny app.
+Together, `Bootstrap`, `Bootswatch`, `bslib`, and `thematic` offer a comprehensive toolkit for R Shiny developers, streamlining the process of creating a visually cohesive, coherent and attractive shiny app.

 ## The bslib package
 Writing CSS code within your R shiny app using inline CSS or a CSS file, can get complicated and is error-prone.
 And as an R user, it requires learning a new language.
-Instead of doing that, you can use bslib, which simplifies the customization of Bootstrap CSS within Shiny apps and R Markdown documents using R functions. bslib allows to override many Bootstrap defaults to create a unique app appearance.
+Instead of doing that, you can use `bslib`, which simplifies the customization of `Bootstrap` CSS within Shiny apps and R Markdown documents using R functions. `bslib` allows to override many `Bootstrap` defaults to create a unique app appearance.

 Here is the code to instal the bslib package: